hanneshayashi/terraform-provider-gdrive/docs/resources/file.md

 page_title: "gdrive_file Resource - terraform-provider-gdrive"
 subcategory: ""
 description: |-
-  Creates a file or folder with the given MIME type and optionally uploads a local file
+  Creates a file or folder with the given MIME type and optionally uploads or imports a local file.
 ---

 # gdrive_file (Resource)

-Creates a file or folder with the given MIME type and optionally uploads a local file
+Creates a file or folder with the given MIME type and optionally uploads or imports a local file.

 ## Example Usage